 Follow this procedure if your network requires a proxy server for Internet connectivity, and you are using your own Azure subscription.
 (Using a Citrix Managed Azure subscription with a network requiring a proxy server is not supported.)

-From the Citrix Virtual Apps and Desktops Standard for Azure Manage console, start the catalog creation process by providing the required information and then clicking Create Catalog at the bottom of the page.
+From Manage > Quick Deploy dashboard in the service, start the catalog creation process by providing the required information and then clicking Create Catalog at the bottom of the page.

 The catalog creation fails because of the proxy requirement.
 However, a resource location is created.
 That resource location’s name begins with “DAS”, unless you provided a resource location name when creating the catalog.
 In the Citrix Virtual Apps and Desktops Standard for Azure console, expand Cloud Subscriptions.
 On the Resource Locations tab, check whether the newly created resource location has any Cloud Connectors in it.
 If it does, delete them.